daroscode/xtremedrupal/web/modules/contrib/maxlength/README.md

 # Credits

-Many people have contributed to Maxlength over years.
+Many people have contributed to MaxLength over years.
 We are grateful to each of them for the work they've put into it.

-Read more about the history of Maxlength at the [Credits documentation page](https://www.drupal.org/docs/contributed-modules/maxlength/credits).
+Read more about the history of MaxLength at the [Credits documentation page](https://www.drupal.org/docs/contributed-modules/maxlength/credits).